-When you return for your show, the cast members will group the children together so they can make sure everyone is there.
+When you return for your show, the cast members will first make sure all signed up children are present.
 They will instruct the kids on what they will be doing and will give them their robes.
 They also split the kids into two groups.

 While the young Jedi’s are getting their instructions, a Photopass photographer meets with the parents.
-There are two Photopass photographers that take pictures during the show.
-They will give each family a Photopass card that contains all of the photos from the show.
-The photographer who meets with the parents explains how the show will go and where to stand when the show begins.
+They inform you on what to expect during the show.
+The photographer will also tell you where to stand when the show begins.

 One very good tip that the photographer gave to us is to pay attention to the shoes your child is wearing that day.
 When you have 30 kids on a stage together all dressed in similar robes, it is difficult to pick your kid out.
 Looking at their shoes is sometimes the only way to know which one is yours.

-When it is time for the show to begin, a cast member will lead all of the kids in a mini parade the short distance to the stage, which is just to the side of Star Tours.
-The parents are instructed to walk alongside their child.
+When it comes time for the show to begin, a cast member will lead all of the kids in a mini parade the short distance from the practice area to the stage.
+Parents are instructed to walk alongside their child.